rweichler/EQE/README.md

 https://eqe.fm

+The source to EQE is private.

-EQE is closed source.
-Some of the Lua code used to be open source, which is in this repo.
+This repo is out of date.
+The Lua code used to public, which is here.